kkimurak/get-latest-ssl-tools/README.md

 # get-latest-ssl-tools

-This is simple shell script to download latest release of tool.
+This is simple shell script to download latest release of tool for RoboCup Small Size League.

-Only support linux_amd64
+Only support linux_amd64.

 ## usage